- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 The image above captures a memory

-from the day I saw a peculiar bird fly into my garden
+from the day I saw a peculiar bird glide into my garden

 there it was again: